trevortombe/covidgraphs/README.md

 ![](Plots/plot_total.png)

-Our 7-day average pace of giving shots: 86,528/day over the past week and 111,052/day the week prior.
+Our 7-day average pace of giving shots: 81,066/day over the past week and 108,311/day the week prior.

-We’re now 84% below our June 30 peak average of 542,779.
+We’re now 85% below our June 30 peak average of 542,779.

-On pace for 75%+ age 12+ fully vaxxed by November 30
+On pace for 75%+ age 12+ fully vaxxed by December 11

-There are now 7.9 million doses in inventory waiting for arms
+There are now 7.8 million doses in inventory waiting for arms

 ![](Plots/pace_national.png)